Vera Lynn: Postwar career

-Lynn's daughter and her only child, Virginia Penelope Ann Lewis, was born on 10 March 1946.
+Lynn's only child, daughter Virginia Penelope Ann Lewis, was born on 10 March 1946.
 After the war, Lynn had wanted to concentrate on being a mother and wife.
 However, her unfulfilled contract with Decca Records and financial pressures meant that she was lured back into showbusiness in 1947.
 She started a new radio show called Vera Lynn Sings on the BBC's Light Programme on 16 February 1947.
 This was broadcast on Sunday evenings from 9:30-10:00 p.m. with Robert Farnon leading the musical accompaniment.
 Her husband became her manager.
-Her record label, Decca, astutely promoted her records in the U.S. during the musicians' strike of 1948 and she had a U.S. Top Ten hit with "You Can't Be True, Dear".
+Lynn also recorded a cover of "You Can't Be True, Dear" in 1948, which charted in the US and peaked at No. 14 on the Billboard charts.
 In 1949, the BBC dropped her radio show because it claimed that there was no demand for her "sob stuff"; they wanted her to sing in a more lively style, so she made shows for Radio Luxembourg instead.

 Lynn kept touring and recording, and in 1952 Lynn's British recording of a German song, "Auf Wiederseh'n, Sweetheart", became her best selling record.
 It became the first record by a British performer to top the charts in the United States, remaining there for nine weeks.
 In Britain, the song was the best-selling record of the year.
 She also appeared regularly for a time on Tallulah Bankhead's US radio programme The Big Show.
 "Auf Wiederseh'n, Sweetheart", along with "The Homing Waltz" and "Forget-Me-Not", gave Lynn three entries on the first UK Singles Chart in November 1952.

-Vera Lynn was in the London Laughs revue at the Adelphi Theatre, London from 12 April 1952 to 6 February 1954 with Tony Hancock and Jimmy Edwards.
+Lynn was in the London Laughs revue at the Adelphi Theatre, London from 12 April 1952 to 6 February 1954 with Tony Hancock and Jimmy Edwards.
 Her popularity continued in that decade, peaking with "My Son, My Son", a number-one hit in 1954 written by Gordon Melville Rees, Bob Howard and Eddie Calvert.
 It also reached No. 28 on Billboard magazine's singles charts in the USA.